 What is Adobe Stock?

-With Adobe being the creator of Creative Cloud platform, Adobe Stock has been seamlessly integrated into it, providing a smooth and enjoyable experience to anyone using Photoshop or other Adobe programs.
+Adobe Stock is also integrated into the Creative Cloud platform.
+This provides a smooth and enjoyable experience to anyone using Photoshop or other Adobe apps.

 Annual subscription plans

 Annual subscription plans are on average twice as cheap as month-to-month plans.
 The pricing starts at only $0.26/asset, the lowest price/image at Adobe Stock.